prankapple/MemX/README.md

 # MemX
-Its a malware based on memz made in C#.
+Its a gdi trojan based on memz made in C#.

 # WARNING: Malicious Software Alert 🚨